Skip to content

 Bandwidth - Inventory Management

 Bandwidth’s internal teams rely on Inventory Management to provision, organise, and maintain global telephone number inventory across multiple regions.
-Following the Voxbone integration, the experience became fragmented combining inconsistent navigation, duplicated functionality, and unclear workflows.
-I redesigned the system to replace fragmented workflows with a clear, predictable structure helping teams move faster, reduce errors, and work with confidence at scale.
+Following the Voxbone integration, the experience became fragmented, combining inconsistent navigation, duplicated functionality, and unclear workflows.

 Faster task completion